facumolina/evospex-ae/README.md

 This execution will run Daikon performing the three usual steps described in this [example](http://plse.cs.washington.edu/daikon/download/doc/daikon.html#StackAr-example).
 As a result, postconditions for each of the target methods will be generated and saved in the folder *experiments/sf110/2_a4j/daikon-results*.

-**Quality of the postconditions produced by each technique**
+**Assessing the Quality of the Postconditions**

-First, the generated postconditions should be manually placed in the corresponding Java files that will later be the input for OASIs, following the steps described in this [file](extra/COLLECTING_INFERRED_POSTCONDITIONS.md).
-Since such steps maybe confusing, the Java files already contains the assertions for which the quality was analyzed in the paper, sou you can continue with the next instructions.
+Once the postconditions produced by EvoSpex and Daikon are obtained, we are ready to assess their quality, using OASIs.
+The generated postconditions have to be placed in the corresponding Java files, that will be later on fed to OASIs, following the steps described [here](extra/COLLECTING_INFERRED_POSTCONDITIONS.md).
+Since this requires a manual effort, for convenience we already placed the assertions obtained in previous runs of the tools in the corresponding Java files, so that the user can continue with the subsequent instructions.
+The user is welcome to take the outputs of Daikon and EvoSpex and insert the obtained assertions in the corresponding files, as described in [here](extra/COLLECTING_INFERRED_POSTCONDITIONS.md).

-Now, to analyze the quality of the postconditions we need to provide four arguments:
+To analyze the quality of the postconditions using OASIs, four arguments need to be provided:
 * the current project
 * the class to be analyzed
 * the technique (EvoSpex or Daikon) from which the oracles were computed